blus-audio/sigmadsp/README.md

 as well as the [hifiberry-dsp](https://github.com/hifiberry/hifiberry-dsp) project.
 However, this application was written completely from scratch, in an effort to make it more efficient, stable, and faster.

 This software package contains two separate components: a backend service, as well as a frontend interface.
-It is meant to run on single-board computers that connect to an Analog Devices DSP via the serial peripheral interface ([SPI](https://en.wikipedia.org/wiki/Serial_Peripheral_Interface)) - specifically the Raspberry Pi.
+It is meant to run on single-board computers that connect to an Analog Devices DSP via [SPI](https://en.wikipedia.org/wiki/Serial_Peripheral_Interface) or [I2C](https://en.wikipedia.org/wiki/I%C2%B2C).

+The application specifically targets the Raspberry Pi hardware, but may run on other devices.

 ## Backend service